bridgekat/zenith/README.md

 - Focus on constructive mathematics;
 - Focus on the univalence axiom and the interpretation of propositional equalities as homotopies.

 For the sake of simplicity, **computation of (co)inductive types is excluded from the core language**.
-This should be recovered by assuming additional propositional equalities and writing scripts for term normalisation. *(I disliked having to distinguish "definitional equality" from "propositional equality" in modern theorem provers...)*
+This should be recovered by assuming additional propositional equalities and writing scripts for term normalisation.
+In fact, I advise against relying on definitional equalities too much, as the little kernel uses a naive reduction strategy (all definitions are eagerly unfolded!)